TheOdinProject/javascript-exercises/README.md

 > [!IMPORTANT]
 > Do not submit your solutions to this repo, as any PRs that do so will be closed without merging.

-> [!NOTE]
-> Due to the way Jest handles failed tests, it may return an exit code of 1 if any tests fail.
-NPM will interpret this as an error and you may see some `npm ERR!` messages after Jest runs.
-You can ignore these, or run your test with `npm test exerciseName.spec.js --silent` to suppress the errors.

 The first exercise, `helloWorld`, will walk you through the process in-depth.

 ## Debugging